Desyon/EmbeddedSystems/README.md

 [![Build Status](https://travis-ci.org/desyon/EmbeddedSystems.svg?branch=master)](https://travis-ci.org/desyon/EmbeddedSystems)
 # Embedded Systems

 This repository contains 5 tasks for a university lecture embedded systems.
-All tasks are programmed in CLion.
 The Makefile contains confidential information about the lecture and therefore cannot be provided.
+The helper script `build.sh` was written by to build all projects within TracisCI.

 ## Task 1 - Command Line Parser